Inside: Worried about being away from your kids? 5 bookish ways to show them they’re loved, even when you’re apart + FREE diamonds!

 In the story, even though Sam & Dave split up to improve their chances, they narrowly miss finding “something spectacular” – much to our amusement!

-But at the end, they agree the EXPERIENCE was “pretty spectacular” – such a good message.
-And they celebrate with “chocolate milk and animal cookies.”
+But at the end, they agree the EXPERIENCE was “pretty spectacular” and celebrate with “chocolate milk and animal cookies.”
 I’ve hidden some in the kitchen for my husband to hand over at just the right moment.

 Oh, how I wish I could be there to see Rowan’s face!